-- a) The DUT's last two Next Pages should contain validly formed Null Message Pages. - b) When both devices exchange the same number of Next Pages, there is no need to transmit Null Message Pages.
-However, if a device did do this, it would be considered acceptable (though wasteful) as long as the page sent by the DUT before the Null Message Page still had NP=1.
+- a.
+The DUT's last two Next Pages should contain validly formed Null Message Pages. - b.
+INFORMATIVE: When both devices exchange the same number of Next Pages, there is no need to transmit Null Message Pages.
+However, if a device did do this, it would be considered acceptable (though wasteful) as long as the page sent by the DUT before the Null Message Page still had NP=1. - c.
+The DUT's last two extended Next Pages should contain validly formed Null Message Pages.